-- 15. The imposition of a duty of care in relation to policy decisions, such as the setting by Cabinet of Australia's GHG emissions targets, is incoherent and/or inconsistent with administrative law principles.
+- 15. The imposition of a duty of care in relation to policy decisions, such as the setting by Cabinet of Australia's GHG emissions targets, or decisions about whether and how to allocate government resources to fund adaptation measures, is incoherent and/or inconsistent with administrative law principles.
 It would provide a vehicle for collateral attack on governmental and policy decisions which are non-justiciable under public and administrative law doctrines. - 16.
-The Torres Strait Treaty cannot provide the basis for the alleged duty, because it is not concerned with climate change and does not create a relationship of proximity for the purpose of the alleged duty of care.
+The Torres Strait Treaty cannot provide the basis for the alleged duty or alternative duty, because it is not concerned with climate change and does not create a relationship of proximity for the purpose of the alleged duty of care or alternative duty of care.